EMD SD40-2: Appearance

 Some SD45 and SD45-2 units have been modified by replacing their 20-cylinder engine with the 16-cylinder removed from scrapped SD40-2 units; this was common on Union Pacific and possibly other railroads.
 In many cases these are identified by the owner as SD40-3, SD40M-2 or some such.
 Confusingly, what appears to be an SD45 is labeled as an SD40-2.
 Older SD40-2 units used in low-power modes such as yard switching or hump service have been de-turbocharged, resulting in the mechanical equivalent of a SD38-2.
 Units so modified may or may not be re-labeled.

 There are several variations of the SD40-2 such as the SD40T-2s (Informally: T for tunnel motor; the actual EMD designation is "SD40-2 With Cooling System Modification", as stated on this model's EMD manuals) bought by the former Southern Pacific, and Denver and Rio Grande Western railroads; now operated by Union Pacific.
 The SD45 tunnel motor equivalent, the SD45T-2 model, was also utilized by Southern Pacific.
 Many tunnel motors were rebuilt and sold second-hand to a handful of American shortlines including, Bessemer and Lake Erie, Illinois Railway and Missouri and Northern Arkansas, as well as Canadian shortline Goderich-Exeter Railway.
 There is the SD40-2W (W for the 4-Window Safety Cab) bought and operated by the Canadian National railway.
 High-nosed versions of the SD40-2 were bought by Norfolk & Western, & Southern Railway.
 These units are now operated by the Norfolk Southern Railway (Resulting merger of N&W and Southern Railway).
 A narrow gauge version produced for Ferrovia Central Atlantico in Brazil is the BB40-2.

-Three cabless SD40-2Bs were also rebuilt from standard SD40-2s by the Burlington Northern Railroad in the early 1980s.
+Three cabless "SD40-2B"s were also created from standard SD40-2s by the Burlington Northern Railroad in the early 1980s.
 The units had been in collisions and BN decided that it was more economical to rebuild them without cabs.
-Canadian Pacific also owns a few SD40-2Bs.
-These were created by welding metal plates over the cab windows of many of its ex-Norfolk Southern and some of its original SD40-2s.
+Canadian Pacific also created several cobbled "SD40-2Bs" by created by welding metal plates over the cab windows of many of its ex-Norfolk Southern and some of its original SD40-2s.